 One of the most important factors in surf photography is out of our control: weather.
 Knowing what surf breaks will have the best waves is crucial to putting yourself in the right place at the right time—and you get that knowledge from experience.
 The best swells come from storms hundreds if not thousands of miles away; a single storm can create good waves in some surf spots but poor ones in others.
 Tides affect the way waves break, so knowing tide times and how the tide impacts the break you want to shoot is part of the equation.
 You have to consider sunlight too.
 Generally, clear, sunny days will give you the best photos, and for individual shots sunshine determines whether your images will be front-lit or backlit.
 Waiting a few hours can mean dramatically different shooting and water conditions.

 The last detail is the surfers themselves.
 Working the phone in advance of the swell is sometimes crucial to getting good photos because it helps to have subjects to shoot.
 Some breaks will attract talented surfers, but you may need to round up a few willing surfers to join you at your chosen break ahead of time.
 Having willing subjects at the right place at the right time can make the shooting much more successful.

-These photo submissions are currently on display at the Smithsonian National Museum of Natural History alongside those taken by photojournalist Brian Skerry in the exhibit Portraits of Planet Ocean.
-Want to see your photos in the museum?
-Submit them today!
-Submissions close on July 1, 2015.
-See a slideshow of other winners.
+These photo submissions were on display at the Smithsonian National Museum of Natural History alongside those taken by photojournalist Brian Skerry in the exhibit Portraits of Planet Ocean.
+The exhibit is now closed.